cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 for a Solid node.
 The Physics node contains fields related to the physics of the current rigid body (Solid).

+> **theory**: The **mass** of a Solid node is given by its `density` or `mass` field.
+Only one of these two fields can be specified at a time (the other should be set to *-1*).
+When the `mass` is specified, it defines the total mass of the solid (in [kg]).
+When the `density` is specified, its value (in [kg/m3]) is multiplied by the volume of the bounding objects, and the product gives the total mass of the solid.
+A density of 1000 [kg/m^3] corresponds to the density of water (default value).

+> **handson**: Set the mass of the dumbbell to *2* [kg].
+The density is not used and should be set to *-1*.

+> **theory**: By default, the **center of mass** of a Solid node is set at its origin (defined by the translation field of the solid).
+The center of mass can be modified using the `centerOfMass` field of the Physics node.
+The center of mass is specified relatively to the origin of the Solid.

+> **handson**: Let's say that one of the weights is heavier than the other one.
+Move the center of mass of the dumbbell of *0.01* [m] along the *y*-axis.

+> **note**: Note that when the solid is selected, the center of mass is represented in the 3D view by a coordinate system which is darker than the coordinate system representing the solid center.

 ### The Rotation Field

+> **theory**: The `rotation` field of the Transform node determines the rotation of this node (and of its children) using the **Euler axis and angle** representation.
+A **Euler axis and angle** rotation is defined by four components.
+The first three components are a unit vector that defines the rotation axis.
+The fourth component defines the rotation angle about the axis (in [rad]).

+    The rotation occurs in the sense prescribed by the right-hand rule.

+> **handson**: Modify the rotation of the Solid node of the dumbbell in order to move the handle's axis (*y*-axis) parallel to the ground.
+A unit axis of *(1, 0, 0)* and an angle of *π/2* is a possible solution.

 ### How to choose bounding Objects?